Spaqin/spaq-in/src/posts/2025-Seychelles.md

 They're also located on the local airport approach and for DJI drones it's not possible to fly around, so I have no aerial footage.
 The beach is clean, the waves are quite strong, just like in Lazio, and while it's not much to see underwater, it is a nice beach to spend an afternoon at.

-### Diving near Curiouse Island and St Pierre Island
+### Diving near Curieuse Island and St. Pierre Island

-Being in a beautiful destination with clear water, I had to make use of my open water license I got last year and go scuba diving, even if just to rememember how to use the equipment and practice my buyoancy.
-On Mahe I couldn't go diving really as I was driving and I didn't want to leave my companion without a way to move around; but also I had to do it more than 24 hours before the flight back due to decompression sickness risk.
+Being in a beautiful destination with clear water, I had to make use of my open water license I got last year and go scuba diving, even if just to remember how to use the equipment and practice my buoyancy.
+On Mahé I couldn't go diving really as I was driving and I didn't want to leave my companion without a way to move around; but also I had to do it more than 24 hours before the flight back due to decompression sickness risk.
 I contacted two diving shops through WhatsApp near the hotel to ask for a quote.
 One didn't respond, obviously didn't want my money; the other was [Whitetip Divers](https://g.co/kgs/MPYupWo).
 I got quoted 135 EUR for two dives in the morning.
-Diving sites would be chosen in the morning, depending on the conditions and experience level of the participants.
+Diving sites would be chosen before the dive itself, depending on the conditions and experience level of the participants.

-I showed up at 9 in the morning as discussed and after filling the paperwork the dive master has decided - a coral garden near Curieuse, and then St Pierre island.
+I showed up at 9 in the morning as discussed and after filling the paperwork the divemaster has decided - a coral garden near Curieuse, and then St. Pierre Island.
 Funnily enough we were considering a boat trip to these two places earlier, so we checked out two things in one go.
 We assigned the buddies, got the gear, climbed onto the small dive boat and headed not too far from the main island.
 It was my first time rolling into the water, and so we went down.

 Took me a while to calm down and get the hang of underwater orientation.
 I attached the Insta360 ONE RS in a diving case to my BCD, so in addition to remembering the basics, I had to figure out the camera operations.
 No problem and soon I would enjoy the underwater world, while following the more experienced divers.

 How can I start this in any other way than "Philippines were better"?
 Nah of course it's still enjoyable, there's some coral here and there, but the first dive was rather uneventful, with the highlight being surrounded by yellow snappers.
 That's not a bad thing, the conditions were good and provided an easy reintroduction to diving for me.

-Near the tiny St Pierre Island though it was more interesting.
-A manta swam by, a sea turtle came around to say hi, and the dive guide showed us where the white tip sharks sleep.
+Near the tiny St. Pierre Island though it was more interesting.
+A manta swam by, a sea turtle came around to say hi, and the dive guide showed us where the white-tip reef sharks sleep.
 I also felt far more comfortable diving this time and enjoyed my time.
 I was quite nervous before, knowing the dangers of this activity and revising the hand signals even to make sure everything goes smoothly, but the previous training clicked back quickly.
 The ClearVu mask I got for this trip was also an excellent choice.
 I want to go diving again soon~ and I should get the Nikonos at some point...

 ### Cote d'Or